ioBanker/docs.bitshares.build/LP-tec.md

 Withdrawing funds from the pool, burns the pool token, which reduces the pool token supply.
 Withdraw fees are shared to the remaining pool token holders.

 ### Create
+A new UIA needs to be created in the first place, which can be upgraded to a pool token.
+By definiton the asset ID A, is smaller, than the asset ID B. After the inital pool deposit by the creator, the `invariant k` is defined and the pool is live.

 ## Interfaces
 - https://dex.iobanker.com/poolmart/liquidity-pools